Pop Culture Madness!

 Rock and Roll or Blues Death: Robert Johnson, age 27 (poisoned?)

-An impostor accepted the Academy Award for Best Supporting Role for Alice Brady who was absent from the ceremony.
-To this day the Oscar has never been recovered and the identity of the thief is unknown.
+An impostor accepted the Academy Award for Best Supporting Role for Alice Brady, absent from the ceremony.
+To this day, the Oscar has never been recovered, and the thief’s identity is unknown.

-John Deering agreed to have himself monitored on a electrocardiogram as he was executed to see the effects on his heart.
+John Deering agreed to have himself monitored on an electrocardiogram as he was executed to see the effects on his heart.

-Chinese Nationalists purposely flooded around the Yellow River area in attempt to stop the Japanese advance into central China.
-The plan failed, and killed an estimated 800,000 of their own people, displaced 10 million, and destroyed the inundated land.
+Chinese Nationalists purposely flooded around the Yellow River area to stop the Japanese advance into central China.
+The plan failed and killed an estimated 800,000 of their people, displaced 10 million, and destroyed the inundated land.

 Frank Sinatra was arrested for seduction in 1938 for sleeping with a single, reputable woman.
 The charges were dropped after it was revealed she was married.

-American auto-maker, Henry Ford, recieved Germany's highest honor for a non-German, The Order of the German Eagle, along with a personal note from Adolf Hitler.
+American auto-maker Henry Ford, received Germany’s highest honor for a non-German, The Order of the German Eagle, along with a personal note from Adolf Hitler.

-In the 1938 World Cup Sweden advanced to the quarterfinals due to an Austrian forfeit.
-The Austrians were forced to withdraw as their home country had just been invaded by Germany.
+In the 1938 World Cup, Sweden advanced to the quarterfinals due to an Austrian forfeit.
+The Austrians were forced to withdraw as Germany had just invaded their home country.

 Firsts and the Biggest Christmas Gifts